Marisa Tomei: Career

-1980s: Early work
+1983–1991: early acting roles

-Tomei followed up As the World Turns in 1986 with a role on the sitcom A Different World as Maggie Lauten during the first season.
+Tomei followed up As the World Turns in 1987 with a main role on the sitcom A Different World as Maggie Lauten during the first season.
+She appeared briefly in the film The Toxic Avenger coming out of the shower in the health club.
 Her film debut was a minor role in the 1984 comedy film The Flamingo Kid, in which she played Mandy, a waitress.
 She had only one line in the film.
+In 1986 she had a small role in the Bob and Harvey Weinstein directed comedy film Playing for Keeps which was a financial and critical failure.

 During this phase, she made her stage debut in 1987 at the age of 22 in the off-Broadway play Daughters, playing Cetta.
 The role earned her rave reviews and the Theatre World Award for outstanding debut on stage.

-Despite popular rumor.
-Tomei was not in the 1984 horror movie, The Toxic Avenger.

-1990s: Breakthrough with My Cousin Vinny
+She continued to take roles off-Broadway in the plays Beirut in 1987, Sharon and Billy in 1988, and What the Butler Saw in 1989.
+She also portrayed Rosa Delle Rose in The Rose Tattoo at the Williamstown Theatre Festival.
+She took more prominent roles opposite Sylvester Stallone in the comedy Oscar (1991), and Nicolas Cage in the erotic thriller Zandalee (1991).

+1992–1999: breakthrough and acclaim

-Following several small films, including Oscar, Tomei came to international prominence with her comedic performance in the 1992 film My Cousin Vinny, for which she received critical praise.
+Following several small films, including Oscar, Tomei came to international prominence with her comedic performance in the 1992 film My Cousin Vinny starring opposite Joe Pesci for which she received critical praise.
 Critic Vincent Canby wrote, "Ms. Tomei gives every indication of being a fine comedian, whether towering over Mr. Pesci and trying to look small, or arguing about a leaky faucet in terms that demonstrate her knowledge of plumbing.
 Mona Lisa is also a first-rate auto mechanic, which comes in handy in the untying of the knotted story."
 For her performance, Tomei was named Best Supporting Actress at the 1993 Academy Awards, prevailing over Miranda Richardson, Joan Plowright, Vanessa Redgrave and Judy Davis.

 American film critic Rex Reed created controversy (and a minor Hollywood myth) when he suggested that Jack Palance had announced the wrong name after opening the envelope.
 While this allegation was repeatedly disproved—even the Academy officially denied it—Tomei called the story "extremely hurtful".
 A Price Waterhouse accountant explained that if such an event had occurred, "we have an agreement with the Academy that one of us would step on stage, introduce ourselves, and say the presenter misspoke."
-In 2015, when The Hollywood Reporter polled hundreds of academy members, asking them to re-vote on some past decisions, academy members indicated that, given a second chance, they would still award the 1992 Best Supporting Actress award to Tomei.
+In 2015, when The Hollywood Reporter polled hundreds of academy members, asking them to re-vote on some past decisions, Academy members indicated that, given a second chance, they would still award the 1992 Best Supporting Actress award to Tomei.